Generation 2000

 Generation 2000 (G2K) is the young professional affiliate of the Jamaica Labour Party (JLP).
 It is a Center-Right political Youth Organization that was founded in 2000 by a group of young professionals that saw a need for professional politics in Jamaica.
 The organization was incorporated as a corporate non-profit body, with a board of directors chaired by Dr. David Panton in the year 2000.
-The current President of Generation 2000 is Ryan Strachan, a Stockbroker, who is a graduate of London Southbank University.
+The current President of Generation 2000 is Sashana-Lee Edwards, a business woman, who was the first woman elected as President of the organization.

 Presidents of Generation 2000 typically become Members of Parliament, Senators and Constituency Caretakers in Government of Jamaica.